$59,783 (supplemented by $706.00/month housing allowance)

 Offers forensic elective for residents.
 Contact program director for details.

 The UCSF fellowship program in Psychiatry and the Law offers rigorous training in civil, criminal, clinical, and consultative forensic psychiatry.
 The core faculty includes two board certified forensic psychiatrists and a forensic child and adolescent psychiatrist.
-Affiliated faculty members include a Board Certified (ABPP) neuropsychologist, another board certified forensic psychiatrist with expertise in the evaluation of sex offenders, psychiatrists with special expertise in correctional psychiatry and occupational psychiatry, and faculty of the UC Hastings School of Law.
+Affiliated faculty members include a Board Certified (ABPP) neuropsychologist, another board certified forensic psychiatrist with expertise in the evaluation of sex offenders, psychiatrists with special expertise in correctional psychiatry and faculty of the UC Hastings School of Law.
 The Psychiatry and the Law Program is accredited by the ACGME.

 Seminars include a Landmark Case Review and extensive didactics, case conferences, and a Forensic Research Seminar.
 Additionally, fellows attend courses relevant to forensic psychiatry at the UC Hastings School of Law.